Best Golf Courses

 Central Florida’s great year-round weather, unparalleled natural beauty and a diverse collection of golf courses, make it an ideal “golfcation” destination anytime of the year.

-Avid golfers looking to plan the perfect getaway know that Central Florida provides some of the most affordable golf opportunities in the country (even during peak season) and that golfers of all abilities should have no problem finding course options to suit their game, as the area features 38 public-access courses.
+Avid golfers looking to plan the perfect getaway know that Central Florida provides some of the most affordable golf opportunities in the country (even during peak season).
+Golfers of all abilities should have no problem finding course options to suit their game, as the area features 38 public-access courses.
 It’s easy to please everyone in your travel party while catering to each player's abilities.

 Top Courses From Golf's Most Renowned Designers